 If your kids do nothing but play video games until September, they will be fine.
-If they eat too many sweets and not enough veggies for the next six months, they’re not gonna die.
-We will eventually find a new normal, and we will pick ourselves back up and forge ahead.
-Eventually, and eventually does not have to be this week.
-Or this month.
-Or even the rest of the year, if that’s what it takes.
+If they eat too many sweets and not enough veggies for the next six months, they will not die.
+We will eventually find a new normal and pick ourselves back up and forge ahead.
+Eventually.
+And eventually does not have to be this week, this month, or even the rest of the year, if that’s what it takes.

 A Lazy Summer Never Hurt Anyone

-When I was 10 and my sister was 6, our parents were both working full-time during the summer for the first time.
+When I was 10 and my sister was 6, our parents worked full-time for the first time during the summer.
 Left to our own devices, we woke up every morning and ate sugary cereal in recliners while watching The Smurfs.
-After hours of cartoons, we would go swim in the backyard pool (it was a different era, y’all).
-We’d come back in and prepare a bologna and cheese sandwich with Cheetos (in the sandwich) and fruit punch.
+After hours of cartoons, we would swim in the backyard pool (it was a different era, y’all).
+We’d return inside and prepare a bologna and cheese sandwich with Cheetos (in the sandwich) and fruit punch.
 We’d then watch Animaniacs and play Nintendo until dinnertime.
 And you know what?
-Those memories are some of the best from my entire childhood: being free, existing, no expectations, simply enjoying life and time with my family.
+Those memories are some of the best from my entire childhood: being free, existing, no expectations, and simply enjoying life and time with my family.

 So give yourself and your children a break for as long as it makes sense for your family and your situation.
 Take the pressure off of them . . . and off of you.